dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 # Use Firebase Functions as authentication service

 This blog post will show you how to use the Google Firebase Functions to build an authentication service for the Dolby.io SDK.
-We, at Dolby.io, consistently think about security and how to help our customers building applications and services that are following [security best practices](https://dolby.io/developers/interactivity-apis/guides/security-best-practices).
+At Dolby.io, we consistently think about security and how to help our customers build applications and services that follow [security best practices](https://dolby.io/developers/interactivity-apis/guides/security-best-practices).
 As an example, we recently introduced the [Enhanced Conference Access Control](https://dolby.io/developers/interactivity-apis/guides/enhanced-conference-access-control) capability that allows you to set permissions for your users joining conferences.

 ## Introduction

-In this post post I want to focus on the initialization of the SDK in your applications.
+In this blog post I want to focus on the initialization of the SDK in your applications.
 In the past, when you wanted to create an application that requires no backend to work, it was quite difficult to avoid hardcoding the Consumer Key and Consumer Secret.
 There are a few problems there.
-If your key and secret are hardcoded into your applications, you can consider that anyone (with a minimum of knowledge) can capture them, by either decompiling your application or by listening to the traffic going through the authentication endpoint.
-Now, let say you need to use a new key for your applications, you will need to build a new version of your application and have all of your users to upgrade at the same time if you want them to be able to communicate with each other (You cannot join a conference created with another consumer key).
+If your key and secret are hardcoded into your applications, you can consider that anyone (with minimal knowledge) can capture them, by either decompiling your application or by listening to the traffic going through the authentication endpoint.
+Now, lets say you need to use a new key for your applications, you will need to build a new version of your application and have all of your users upgrade at the same time if you want them to be able to communicate with each other (you cannot join a conference created with another consumer key).
 This is not practical for many users.

-To avoid this, we recommend our customers to use a backend with a protected endpoint that will allow to generate an access token that can be used by your applications to initialize the SDK.
-But creating and maintaining a server for only this endpoint can become very expensive and time consuming, as you need to make sure it scales with the load of your application, you need failover, you need to update the server with the latest patch updates...
-This is 2021 and all the major cloud providers are now offering a serverless service; [Azure Functions](https://azure.microsoft.com/en-us/services/functions/), [AWS Lambda](https://aws.amazon.com/lambda/) and [Google Cloud Functions](https://cloud.google.com/functions).
-The advantage of running a cloud function for this kind of workload is that you do not have to maintain a server, you do not have to worry about scaling and the cost is minimal.
+To avoid this, we recommend that our customers use a backend with a protected endpoint that will generate an access token that can be used by your applications to initialize the SDK.
+But creating and maintaining a server for only this endpoint can become very expensive and time consuming.
+You need to make sure it scales with the load of your application, you need failover, and you need to update the server with the latest patch updates.
+This is 2021 and all of the major cloud providers are now offering a serverless service; [Azure Functions](https://azure.microsoft.com/en-us/services/functions/), [AWS Lambda](https://aws.amazon.com/lambda/) and [Google Cloud Functions](https://cloud.google.com/functions).
+The advantage of running a cloud function for this kind of workload is that you do not have to maintain a server; you do not have to worry about scaling and the cost is minimal.

-We are going to deploy a **Firebase Functions** that we will use to generate an access token to initialize the SDK.
+We are going to deploy a **Firebase Function** that we will use to generate an access token to initialize the SDK.
 [Firebase Functions](https://firebase.google.com/docs/functions) are built on top of the Google Cloud function.
-As of writing this post, Google Cloud does not charge for the first two million execution for your function (see the [pricing](https://firebase.google.com/pricing) page for more details).
+As of writing this post, Google Cloud does not charge for the first two million executions of your function (see the [pricing](https://firebase.google.com/pricing) page for more details).
 Note that the Google Cloud Functions are running from containers and there is a cost associated with hosting a container registry.

 ## Firebase Function